vantheshark/DistributedDeploymentTool/README.md

 }
 ```

 Your app should implement this interface and listen on the Exit signal from this utility to facilitate the application gently exit.
+If you need x86 version, please compile from source ;)

 ##2.
 USAGES